robatron/githole/README.md

     sudo aptitude install git libnotify-bin

-Feel free to contact me with any questions.
+Feel free to contact me with any questions!